What You Need to Know About Cyclones in Niue

 Another danger to be aware of is contaminated tap water.
-Cyclones often come with flooding when can affect water systems.
+Cyclones often come with flooding which can affect water systems.
 During and after a cyclone, it’s especially important to boil tap water for 10 minutes before you drink it.
-See more water safety tips in 6 Ways to Make Sure the Water is Safe to Drink in Niue.
+See more water safety tips in Can You Drink the Water in Niue?

 How to Prepare for a Cyclone in Niue

 If you’re visiting Niue during the cyclone season, then it’s best to be aware of the weather forecast and warnings during your stay.
-Keep an eye on weather reports through your accommodation and the Tourist Information Centre.
-You can also keep updated with weather reports through your preferred weather forecast website (a recommended site includes YR Weather) using the WiFi available on the island as explained in Where to Get Wifi in Niue.
-For advice on getting a local SIM card to access internet data, see What Are the Niue Phone Networks?.
+Keep an eye on weather reports through your accommodation, the Tourist Information Centre and through the Niue Met Service and National Disaster Management Office via radio or their Facebook Pages.
+Get tips on accessing the internet on the island from our guide, Where to Get Wifi in Niue.
+For advice on getting a local SIM card to access internet data, see What Are the Niue Phone Networks?

 What to Do During a Cyclone